Naiara/pdf_ikpp_extractor/README.md

 # PDF extractor for cursos formativos

-Minimal app that extracts center name, center code, course name and participants (DNI + result) from textual PDFs in Spanish or Basque.
+Minimal app that extracts school_name, school_id, course_name and participants (student_id + qualified) from textual PDFs in Spanish or Basque.

 Build image: